Golden desert dunes glowing under a warm evening sky

 Location hub

 Six named dune systems carry the bulk of UAE desert tourism.
 Each one changes your drive time, the dune profile, the wildlife you can photograph, and the AED you spend.
-Pick the location first, then the tier.
+Pick the location first, then the package.

 Location facts